What is Leadership Coaching?

 Leadership coaching empowers sales leaders to do exceptional work in times of struggle and change.
 Leadership coaches can establish a solid relationship that uncovers the strengths and weaknesses of sales executives like yourself.
-This unbiased relationship allows for maximum results because leadership coaches have experience and are empathetic to leading a sales team’s difficult and ever-changing lifestyle.
+This unbiased relationship allows for maximum results because leadership coaches have experience and are empathetic to leading a sales team’s ever-changing and challenging lifestyle.

-It can be easy to get tunnel vision, become burned out over time, and stay up to date with industry changes when managing a team.
+It can be easy to get tunnel vision, become burned out over time, and stay updated with industry changes when managing a team.
 Unfortunately, many companies don’t have leadership coaching programs in-house—but executives can outsource insights from experienced coaches when needed, as it can benefit them in many ways.

 1. Discover Your Leadership Style

 What is your leadership style?
-According to LinkedIn, there are 7 primary leadership styles that can be beneficial to leaders today.
+According to LinkedIn, 7 primary leadership styles can benefit leaders today.
 They include but are not limited to Autocratic, Authoritative, Pace-Setting, Democratic, Coaching, Affiliative, and Laissez-Faire.
-Each style has its unique approach to managing teams, whether it be more assertive or relaxed.
-Wise leaders are able to flex from one style to the next to fit the situation at hand.
+Each style has its unique approach to managing teams, whether more assertive or relaxed.
+Wise leaders can flex from one style to the next to fit the situation.

-Leadership coaches can help you determine which leadership style works best for you and your team, which is an essential part of being a successful leader.
-Determining your signature style and learning how to adapt as the situation warrants it can help you enhance your leadership success and keep your team on track in any situation.
+Leadership coaches can help you determine which leadership style works best for you and your team, which is essential for being a successful leader.
+Selecting your signature style and learning how to adapt as the situation warrants it can help you enhance your leadership success and keep your team on track in any situation.

 2. Acquire New Strategies for Optimal Productivity

-In many cases, executives who pursue leadership coaching do so to improve the productivity of their team.
+In many cases, executives who pursue leadership coaching do so to improve their team’s productivity.
 A leadership coach can play a crucial role in helping you reach better productivity by introducing you to new strategies that can benefit you and your team.

 Leaders are often concerned about time management and the efficiency of their sales team.
 Recently, productivity rates have dropped due to the changing climate that the COVID-19 pandemic has brought on.
 Changes such as remote work, Zoom meetings, less face-to-face communication, and an altogether different sales approach have driven many employees to feel burned out and unmotivated.